faerytea/advent-of-code-2024/README.md

 `inputs/d%da` and `inputs/d%db` are my input data.

 Every executable take input file as first parameter, or reads stdin in none supplied.
+Use ^D to put EOF in stdin, as usual.